Skip to content

 Biotin is the most marketed hair supplement with the least evidence for people without deficiency.
 Biotin deficiency (rare) causes hair loss, nail brittleness, and skin rash — and supplementation corrects this.
 For the general population, biotin status is typically adequate and supplementation adds nothing.

-High-dose biotin (10,000mcg) will not regrow hair in a person with adequate biotin levels.
+High-dose biotin (10,000mcg) has not been shown to reliably regrow hair in people with adequate biotin levels.
 It may improve nail brittleness in some people — there is slightly more evidence here.
 For a full analysis of biotin supplementation evidence, doses, and top-tested products, see our best biotin supplement for hair growth guide.

 Caution: High-dose biotin (5,000mcg+) interferes with thyroid lab tests, creating falsely abnormal TSH and free T4/T3 results.
 If you’re being tested for thyroid function, stop biotin for at least 2 days prior.